MarkPearlCoZa/Blog_General/_posts/2015-08-10-Four-Stages-Of-Naming.md

 ### To sum it up

-Next time you are writing code, be aware of the names you give to things.
-Be conscious of what stage each thing is currently at in terms of it's name.
-You will be surprised at how as you uncover the more meaningful names your design and solution is impacted.
+Next time you are writing code, be aware of the names you give things.
+Be conscious of what stage each thing is currently at in terms of it' naming.
+As you uncover meaningful names your design and solution will impacted for good.
 Happy naming!

 <blockquote>
 To name something correctly gives us a certain amount of power over it - M. Scott Peck (People of the Lie)